Refractory mortar and wood fired ovens

-For high quality oven, refractory mortar should be used in only up to ¼" (6mm) thick application.
-Mortar only assists in forming firing chamber and shouldn't be used or exposed on the inside hot-face.
-Refractory mortar should not be used to plug holes or big spaces between firebricks.
-Clay body of refractory firebricks face the heat.
-Thicker mortar applied always shrinks (* more information further down).
-Shrinkage would create space and increased brick movement / gap between cold state and state expanded by heat.
+Refractory mortar may not be applied for plugging holes or big spaces or gaps between firebricks.
+Clay body of refractory firebricks does face the heat.
+Higher mortar thickness applied always shrinks (* more information further down).
+Shrinkage would create space and increased brick movement / gap difference between cold state and the state expanded by heat on material reheating.

 Every time this gap happens bricks change position, just a little bit but enough to cause rebuilding job in the future.

-* Firing linear mortar shrinkage of up to 8%
+Linear shrinkage in re-fired mortar is of up to 8%

 10 : 3 : 1.5 - Sand, Calcium Aluminate cement, Fireclay.